 I suggest stop doing everything for a week, or a day.
 Enough to gather your thoughts on exactly WHAT isn’t working.
 One day really does not rock the academic schedule.
-And if it does, loosen the schedule.
-It’s too tight.
-(Spoken from someone whose husband would be shocked by her words).
+And if it does, you should definitely loosen the academic schedule.
+(Learned from experience).

 Lower your expectations of how perfect every day will be.
 Homeschooling is not bliss.
-Though some days are.
-Some days are definitely not.
+Though some days are, some days are definitely not.
 Perfect is not in a parent’s vocabulary.
 Good.
 Good enough.
-Make those the goal.
+Those are the goal.
 Really, who is demanding our perfection anyway?
-No one.
-And those we can brag to about being perfect definitely don’t want to hear it, cause they know it ain’t true.
+There is no perfect academic education; you’re neither Google nor God, and neither will your children be when they leave home.
 In the wise words of Disney, Let it go, let it go…

-Perhaps, as in most people’s experiences in parenting, the need for control needs to be loosened.
-I know from which I speak here.
+Perhaps, as in most people’s experiences of parenting, the need for control needs to be loosened.
 Remember why you’re doing what you’re doing.
 You have all the freedom in the world.
 And you’re surrounded with the people that you love the most.
 Take advantage of that.
-If you haven’t already, take a season of unschooling to identify that kids learn anyway…despite an absence of bookwork and academics…this will give you a lot of mental freedom when you see they learn with or without you.
-(And if you’re not in agreement with me on that, try reading John Holt or John Taylor Gatto…conventional teachers that saw the ineffectiveness of a conventional education — the unschooling mindset does fuel mental freedom as your kids learn outside of a brick and mortar school).
+If you haven’t already, take a season of unschooling to identify that kids learn despite…despite an absence of bookwork and academics, despite imperfect teachers, despite noise…this will give you a lot of mental freedom when you see they learn with or without you.
+(Read John Holt or John Taylor Gatto…conventional school teachers that studied how kids learn).

-Five kids as closely spaced as yours is like a mini preschool.
+Five kids as closely spaced as this family is like a mini preschool.
 Lots of multitasking.
 Lots of energy.
 You will figure out each child and come to understand how to balance what they need with a quieter mental space as time goes by.
-Sorry, I know there’s no quick fix in this, so I don’t want to be disillusioning, or offer a carrot to follow that won’t require a lot of effort.
-It’s going to be a lot of effort.
+Sorry, no quick fix, so I won’t be unrealistic.
+It’s a lot of effort to homeschool five kids.
 Parents with five kids in school are tired too.
-Frankly, all parents are tired.
-Parenting is just plain work.
-Wonderful rewarding work.
-But an awful lot of work.
+Actually, all parents are tired at times.
+Parenting is work.
+Homeschooling is around the clock, 23 years of parenting work (okay, for my family anyway).
+Wonderful, rewarding work.
+But a lot of work.

-Having said that, one of the biggest hurdles to happiness in the home, at least for me, has been this: learn how to be with your kids.
+Having said that, one of the biggest hurdles to happiness in the home is simply this: learning how to be together.

 #2 Value quiet.
-In my observations, the longer one homeschools, the quieter their children become.
+In my observation, the longer one homeschools, the quieter their children become.
 Out of necessity, I think.
 Lots of noise means less of mama being peaceful and able to think (also back to #1 here).
 Lots of work teaching the littles to be quieter.
 A. Lot. of.
 Work.
-And every effort fruitful.
+But every effort worth it.

 #3 Which leads to this perhaps obvious, but vital effort: kids need to be taught self-control.
 Kids need this.
-To learn to do what they’re told when they’re told to do it.
-In a world that often runs counter to that old fashioned parenting approach, I suggest it is necessary for some really obvious reasons.
-They focus better on their work, and their play.
-Their inner world is more focused and they accomplish more focused things.
+To learn to do what they’re told when they’re told.
+In a world that often runs counter to that approach, I suggest it is necessary for some really obvious reasons.
+They focus better in their work, and their play.
+They are more peaceful and they accomplish more.
 They learn to be attentive to friends and other leaders in their lives.
 They learn to be empathetic.
-Because they listen to others.
+Because they listen better.